 Now, however, the public is not generally aware of that labeling practice.
 Many of us watch "Antiques Roadshow" (we do!) and know that sometimes, unknown treasures are handed down in families or found at a bargain price.
 So when people find an heirloom instrument in a

 closet or attic, or find a labeled instrument at an estate sale, of course their hopes go up.

-By all means, bring your heirloom instrument to us or take it to another reputable shop for a verbal appraisal.
+By all means, take your heirloom instrument to a reputable shop for a verbal appraisal, if they are offered.
 While your chances of having an important master instrument are slim, it's certainly possible that your ancestor had a good instrument that has appreciated in value.
-If the instrument turns out to be better than average, you may want to get another opinion and/or have us or another shop do an insurance appraisal.
+If the instrument turns out to be better than average, you may want to get another opinion before committing to a paid appraisal.
 In the unlikely event of an important instrument "find," the appraiser should suggest having the instrument certified.
-(We do not certify instruments; only a few top experts worldwide can do that, but we can refer you to them.)
+(Only a few top experts worldwide can do that, but a good luthier should be able to refer you to them.)

 Be careful!
 If someone appraises your instrument as being of low value, but seems anxious to buy it from you on the spot, please go to another appraiser for a second opinion.
 Your instrument may be of greater value than they are telling you.
 We aren't aware of this occurring often, but we regret to say that we have heard of it happening.